yasinmiran/big-data-gcw/README.md

 # Then, to start Zookeeper & Kafka
 start_zookeeper_and_kafka

-# Create data ingest topic.
-This is where servers publish
-# data to ingest for Spark.
-create_kafka_topic "access-logs"

-# Create data sink topic.
-This is where will send transformed
+# Create data ingest/consume topics.
+Use alias `create_topics`
-# and completed data.
-create_kafka_topic "access-logs-sink"
+create_kafka_topic "access-logs" && create_kafka_topic "access-logs-sink"

 # Spin up the producers:-
 # Note if you're not running this inside a venv then activate it!